jupyterlab/extension-examples/README.md

 ## TL;DR

-The goal of this repository is to show how to develop extensions on [JupyterLab](https://github.com/jupyterlab/jupyterlab).
+The goal of this repository is to show how to develop extensions for [JupyterLab](https://github.com/jupyterlab/jupyterlab), presented as short tutorial series.

-It is presented as short tutorial series.
+To get started:

 ```bash
 git clone https://github.com/jtpio/jupyterlab-extension-examples.git &&